ShyamalShah3/streaming-lambda-layers/README.md

 # streaming-lambda-layers
-This repository contains python and cdk code to create Lambda Layers that allow LLM response streaming.
+This repository contains python and cdk code to create Lambda Layers that allow LLM response streaming via websockets

 # Welcome to your CDK Python project!